academe/google-webfonts-for-woo-framework/README.md

 # Notes

 You will need a Google Developer API Key to get access to the list of fonts that Google supplies.
 The plugin has a settings page that allows you to enter the API key.
-The plugin will refresh its list of fonts every twelve hours at present, so there will be up to two hits on the Google API each day.
+The plugin will refresh its list of fonts only when entering the settings page.
+If no valid API key is set in the plugin, then it will fall back to a fonts.json file that is refreshed each time this plugin is released.

 The Google Developer API Key can be obtained for free here: